TCU-ClassifAI/classifAI-engine/README.md

 ## Acknowledgments

 * [TCU Computer Science Department](https://cs.tcu.edu/), for funding this project
-* [Our Clients](https://ai.tcu.edu/#/ai4edu), for providing us with the opportunity to work on this project and continued support
+* [Our Clients](https://ai.tcu.edu/classifai), for providing us with the opportunity to work on this project and continued support
 * [Dr. Bingyang Wei](https://personal.tcu.edu/bwei/), for being our faculty advisor
-* [Dr. Michael Denkowski](https://www.mjdenkowski.com/), for advising us on our NLP models

 <p align="right">(<a href="#readme-top">back to top</a>)</p>